 A lot of our clients have Care First/Blue Cross/Blue Shield liens.
-In my office, we talk about "Blue Cross Blue Shield liens" but it is really a misnomer.
-Technically, the health care provider does not have a lien.
+In my office, we talk about "Blue Cross Blue Shield liens" but it is a misnomer.
+Technically, the healthcare provider does not have a lien.
 What they have is a contractual agreement with you that if you are injured by a third party and that party makes payment for your medical bills, you will pay them back.

 Do you "have to" pay them back?
 Well, that depends on your definition of "have to."
-First, in some states, your lawyer cannot disburse your settlement funds if they have been put on notice of a claim by Care First or another health care provider.
-So that is the first hurdle in trying to blow one past Care First Blue Cross.
+First, in some states, your lawyer cannot disburse your settlement funds if they have been put on notice of a claim by CareFirst or another healthcare provider.
+So that is the first hurdle in trying to blow one past CareFirst Blue Cross.

-Let's assume for a second that either your lawyer is willing to ignore the lien or Care First has never put the lawyer or the client on notice.
+Let's assume for a second that either your lawyer is willing to ignore the lien or CareFirst has never put the lawyer or the client on notice.
 If you don't pay back the lien, a lot of bad things can happen.

 The health insurer will do more than just cut off future coverage.
-It will likely retract all of its payments to the health care providers.
-When this happens, the client loses the "health insurance paid for it" discount, which means it may be obligated pay the full amount in some, probably most, cases.
+It will likely retract all of its payments to healthcare providers.
+When this happens, the client loses the "health insurance paid for it" discount, which means it may be obligated to pay the full amount in some, probably most, cases.
 Moreover, you can expect Care First to file a lawsuit to get their money.

-Keep in mind that these are general rules that may vary from state-to-state.
+Keep in mind that these are general rules that may vary from state to state.
 You will want to speak to an accident lawyer who knows the law in your jurisdiction.
 We are writing about Maryland personal injury cases.Getting Help from a Lawyer

-We guide our clients through this process with health insurance liens.
-We have done it hundreds of times and have saved our clients literally millions of dollars by getting reductions in their liens and doing it in the right way so it does not come back to bite our clients.
+Our personal injury lawyers guide our clients through this process with health insurance liens.
+We have done it hundreds of times and have saved our clients millions of dollars by getting reductions in their liens.
+Our attorneys do it in the right way.
+So it does not come back to bite our clients.